 The game of Fox and Geese is a medieval hunting game imitating a typical hunting session; a sly fox attempts to capture the multitudinous geese.
 Meanwhile, the geese do their own tricks to upstage the fox, and the game goes on in such a manner.
 Variations of Fox and Geese can be tried with 13, 17 and 22 pieces.

 Trionfi was a 15th-century Italian card game, featuring allegorical content related to those used in tarocchi games.
 Trionfi is the origin of the general English expression "trump card" and the German "trumpfen", both related to card games.

 Medieval games relied on chance and divine will for most of their structure.
 With that in mind, coin flipping popularity doesn't surprise at all!
 To Romans, coin flipping was known as navia aut caput ("ship or head"), while to people of England, coin tossing was referred to as cross and pile.
 Coin flipping wasn't exactly a game with rules and stakes; rather, it was used as an addition to other games or as a determinant on a particular stake.
 Who gets the coin side they called – they win.
 Coin flipping still lives.

 Gambling Cheats in Middle Ages

 According to the Buda Right Book, the punishment for playing with false dice at the beginning of the 15th century was to pierce the dice through the cheater's palm.
-Today's dice is much larger than that in medieval times so it may be a bit hard to imagine how this would look like.
-However, Medieval cubes were small, and they had sharp edges, making them easily pierced into skin.
+Today's dice is much larger than those in medieval times so it may be a bit hard to imagine how this would look like.
+However, Medieval cubes were small, and they had sharp edges, making them easily pierced into the skin.